joloponogo/Resilience-Hackathon/README.md

 (1 being worst, 5 best) -- any segments taken.
 The user can only rate segments they have been at, only once after each time they have been there, and at the latest 3 days after having been there.

+## Documentation
+### Frontend
+The whole frontend is located in the frontend folder, and is one single project made with [Android Studio](https://developer.android.com/studio).
+Everything not documented inside the java code was already given by the **"Phone and Tablet" -> "Basic Activity" Template** of Android Studio.
+The map service we are using is [OpenStreetMap](https://www.openstreetmap.org), integrated into the code through the [osmdroid library](https://github.com/osmdroid/osmdroid/wiki).

 ## Credits
 Maitraya Desai
 Matthias Lott
 Moritz Mani
 Oliver Graf
 Paulo Sepúlveda

 ## License
 VeloSafe is completely open-source, hence one is free to adapt, change and increment its original code for whatever desired purposes.